From Emmett Till to Daunte Wright, the eerie ties among Black victims of violence

 O’Neal drew a map of the apartment where Hampton lived with his girlfriend, Deborah Johnson, who was pregnant with their first child.
 In the early morning hours of Dec.
 4, 1968, Hampton nodded off as he was listening to his mother on the phone, probably a result of sleeping pills O’Neal had slipped into his drink.
 At 4 a.m., a heavily armed team of Chicago police officers burst into the apartment.
 Hampton was shot by police in the shoulder as he lay in bed and then killed with two shots to the head.
 Johnson later recalled an officer saying, “He’s good and dead now.”

 Later that day, people in the neighborhood moved freely through the unsecured apartment to pay tribute to their fallen hero Hampton and Panthers defense captain Mark Clark, who was also killed by police in the raid.
-Haas’s fellow Panthers attorney had lingered to examine the bullet-ridden walls when he overheard a woman muttering that the police raid was “nothin’ but a Northern lynching.”
+Haas’s fellow Panthers attorney, Flint Taylor, had lingered to examine the bullet-ridden walls when he overheard a woman muttering that the police raid was “nothin’ but a Northern lynching.”
 The phrase evoked the murder of Emmett Till, but in a place where Black people had come to escape.

 On Dec.
 9, 1969, 14 years after glimpsing Emmett’s ravaged body, Chicagoans streamed through the Rayner Funeral Home again, this time to pay their respects at the open casket of Hampton.